nterreri/thesis/report/chapter2.md

 - Spiritual concerns

 ## Patient Data for Research in the UK
-As mentioned in the project goals section in Chapter 1, handling confidential patient data poses particular challenges to eHealth related projects.
+As mentioned in Chapter 1.2, handling confidential patient data poses particular challenges to eHealth related projects.
 Just before the start of the project, the whole PEACH team underwent training about handling patient data and the relevant